a-nagrani/VoxSRC2020/README.md

 - missed speech  --  percentage of scored time for which a speech region is incorrectly marked as not containing speech

 We use a collar of 0.25 seconds and include overlapping speech in the scoring.
-A score of zero indicates perfect performance and higher scores (which may exceed 100) indicate poorer performance.
 For more details, consult section 6.1 of the [NIST RT-09 evaluation plan](https://web.archive.org/web/20100606041157if_/http://www.itl.nist.gov/iad/mig/tests/rt/2009/docs/rt09-meeting-eval-plan-v2.pdf).

 #### Jaccard error rate (JER)